Does your saddle need flocking or adjustment?

 - Place your saddle on your horse without a pad and without a girth.
-Make sure you can put 2-3 fingers between your horse’s withers and the pommel of the saddle.
+Ensure you can put 2-3 fingers between your horse’s withers and the saddle’s pommel.
 If you can’t, it’s time to call your saddle fitter.

-- You should also consider that a saddle on a young horse, and a horse coming back from a long layup, should be looked at frequently, perhaps every three months.
+- You should also consider that a saddle on a young horse, and a horse returning from a long layup, should be looked at frequently, perhaps every three months.

-- For older, more seasoned or “going” horse, once a year is good for a visit from the saddle fitter.
+- For older, more seasoned, or “going” horses, once a year is suitable for a visit from the saddle fitter.
 Always listen to your horse!